-Written by Betty Jean McCloud Reeves, D.D., Grand Archdruid, Emeritus, with additional material by John Michael Greer, Grand Archdruid Emeritus, and Dana O’Driscoll, Archdruid of Water
+Written by Betty Jean McCloud Reeves, D.D., Grand Archdruid, Emeritus, with additional material by John Michael Greer, Grand Archdruid Emeritus, Grant Davis, Grand Archivist & Historian, and Dana O’Driscoll, Grand Archdruid.

 The Ancient Order of Druids in America is descended from the Ancient Archaeological Order of Druids (AAOD) founded in 1874 by Robert Wentworth Little, an English Mason and Rosicrucian.
 Little is perhaps better known as the founder of the Societas Rosicruciana in Anglia (SRIA), the immediate predecessor of the Hermetic Order of the Golden Dawn.
 Little’s Order drew on nearly two centuries of previous Druid orders in Britain.
 While many of the original members of the AAOD were Masons, Masonic membership was not originally required for admission.

 In 1886 the name of the Order was changed to Ancient Masonic Order of Druids (AMOD) and about two-thirds of the non-Masonic members were expelled from the Order.
 It was these expelled members who adopted the name Ancient Archaeological Order of Druids (AAOD) and attempted to revive the old order but it apparently died out around 1900.
 As of June 2003 the Ancient Masonic Order of Druids in England was still active.